purpleidea/mgmt/docs/quick-start-guide.md

 ## Running mgmt

-* Run `mgmt run --tmp-prefix lang examples/lang/hello0.mcl` to try out a very simple example!
+* Run `mgmt run --tmp-prefix lang --lang examples/lang/hello0.mcl` to try out a very simple example!
 If you built it from source, you'll need to use `./mgmt` from the project directory.
 * Look in that example file that you ran to see if you can figure out what it